Doru-Bogdan/Introduction_to_Robotics/README.md

 # Introduction to Robotics
-Student: Mancila Doru Bogdan
+Student: Mancila Doru Bogdan,
-Group: 352
+Group: 352,
 Faculty of Mathematics and Computer Science, University of Bucharest